szaszak/blender_velvets/README.md

     ::velvet_revolver:: has been developed over Blender 2.69, but it should work on previous versions.

 The **::velvet_revolver::** is designed to make mass proxy generating an easy task for those lazy enough to open a terminal.
 It can create SD intra-frame (meaning 480p ProRes422 or MJPEG) proxies from all your videos using Blender's own interface.
 Just point it to a folder and dance to the radio for a while.
-In case you have multiple FPSs in your footage, notoriously crappy to use in Blender, Revolver can also create full-Res copies of your sources, levelling everything to your chosen FPS. *Get your fix twice: during the preparation for video editing and at the end, before color grading or final rendering.*
+In case you have multiple FPS in your footage, notoriously crappy to use in Blender, Revolver can also create full-Res copies of your sources, levelling everything to your chosen FPS. *Get your fix twice: during the preparation for video editing and at the end, before color grading or final rendering.*

 ###### ::velvet_goldmine::